-3.1.
-Time mean and variability of the surface circulation
+316 3.1 Time Mean and Variability of the Surface Circulation.

-The time mean sea surface height (SSH) and its variability are displayed in Figs. 9 and 10, respectively.
-Fig. 9a is the latest CNES-CLS18 mean dynamic topography (MDT, Mulet et al., 2021), which is calculated from a combination of altimeter and space gravity data and oceanographic in-situ measurements (i.e., drifting buoy velocities, hydrographic profiles).
-The subtropical and subpolar gyres (represented by the sub-basin scale positive and negative anomalies, respectively), the western boundary current of the Florida Current, the Gulf Stream, and the North Atlantic Current (represented by the contracted MDT contours), as well as the Azores current near 35°N extended from 45°W to the Strait of Gibraltar can all be easily identified.
+317 The time mean sea surface height (SSH) and its variability are displayed in Figures 9 and 10, 318 respectively.
+Figure 9a is the latest CNES-CLS18 mean dynamic topography (MDT, Mulet et al., 319 2021), which is calculated from a combination of altimeter and space gravity data and 320 oceanographic in-situ measurements (i.e., drifting buoy velocities, hydrographic profiles).
+The 321 subtropical and subpolar gyres (represented by the sub-basin scale positive and negative anomalies, 322 respectively), the western boundary current of the Florida Current, the Gulf Stream, and the North 323 Atlantic Current (represented by the contracted MDT contours), as well as the Azores current near 324 35°N extended from 45°W to the Strait of Gibraltar can all be easily identified.
 The modeled circulation is similar to the observations from a large-scale perspective but differs in its details.
-The most noticeable difference between the observations and the model results is probably in the representation of the Gulf Stream and North Atlantic Current.
-At $1/12^{\circ}$, the modeled Gulf Stream does not extend far enough to the east and its southern recirculation is confined to the west of about $65^{\circ}W$ (Chassignet and Xu, 2017).
-Among the five simulations, the 16-layer simulation (Fig. 9b) has the worst representation of the North Atlantic circulation with a northward Gulf Stream separation and a poor representation of the North Atlantic Current northwest corner near $52^{\circ}N$.
-The 16-layer simulation also has a weaker and shallower AMOC recirculation cell (discussed in the following section).
+325 The most noticeable difference between the observations and the model results is probably in the 326 representation of the Gulf Stream and North Atlantic Current.
+At 1/12°, the modeled Gulf Stream 327 does not extend far enough to the east and its southern recirculation is confined to the west of about 328 329 65°W (Chassignet and Xu, 2017).
+Among the five simulations, the 16-layer simulation (Figure 9b) 330 has the worst representation of the North Atlantic circulation with a northward Gulf Stream 331 separation and a poor representation of the North Atlantic Current northwest corner near 52°N. The 16-layer simulation also has a weaker and shallower AMOC recirculation cell (discussed in 332 333 the following section).
 Overall, the surface circulation in the other four simulations is similar to each other and an increase to 96 layers does not lead to a significantly change in surface circulation.
+334

-The kinetic energy of the ocean circulation is dominated by mesoscale eddies that are most active in the western boundary current system: the North Brazil Current, the Loop current, the Florida Current, the Gulf Stream, and the North Atlantic Current (Fig. 10a).
-While all five simulations represent this observed broad pattern well, there are some clear differences.
-Overall, the variability in the interior is lower in the models than in the observations.
-This is a common feature of models, even with finer horizontal resolution, which is attributed to the coarse resolution (space and time) atmospheric forcing (Chassignet and Xu, 2017; Chassignet et al., 2020).
-For the energetic western boundary current associated with the Gulf Stream, the modeled SSH variability has a wider area of high variability meridionally to the west of about 65°W and is weaker to the east of this longitude.
-As shown in Chassignet and
+335 The kinetic energy of the ocean circulation is dominated by mesoscale eddies that are most 336 active in the western boundary current system: the North Brazil Current, the Loop current, the 337 Florida Current, the Gulf Stream, and the North Atlantic Current (Figure 10a).
+While all five 338 simulations represent this observed broad pattern well, there are some clear differences.
+Overall, 339 the variability in the interior is lower in the models than in the observations.
+This is a common 340 feature of models, even with finer horizontal resolution, which is attributed to the coarse resolution 341 (space and time) atmospheric forcing (Chassignet and Xu, 2017; Chassignet et al., 2020).
+For the 342 energetic western boundary current associated with the Gulf Stream, the modeled SSH variability 343 has a wider area of high variability meridionally to the west of about 65°W and is weaker to the 344 east of this longitude.
+As shown in Chassignet and Xu (2017), this is associated with the Gulf Stream not penetrating enough to the east at this resolution $(1/12^{\circ})$ and the results are drastically 345 346 improved when the horizontal resolution is increased to 1/50°.
+To provide a simple quantitative measure of the Gulf Stream SSH variability, we calculated the SSH standard deviation in a $25 \times 5^{\circ}$ 347